pdx-cs-ai/heart-anomaly-hw/README.md

 * `spect-resplit.*.csv`: Original binarized data resplit
   proportionally to prevalence *in the sample.* Not clear that this is the same as prevalence in the population.
-  Size of training and test instances is same as in original.
+  Training / test instances are split 2::1.

 * `spect-itg.*.csv`: Features and class are taken from the continuous version of the original data, and binarized for maximized information-theoretic gain.
-Training / test instances are split 2::1.
+Same training and test instances as original.

+* `spect-resplit-itg.*.csv`: Features and class are taken from the continuous version of the original data, and binarized for maximized information-theoretic gain.
+Resplit as above.

 The original resources are also available: